vk-cs/docs-public/docs/en/computing/gpu/how-to-guides/vdi-with-gpu/vdi-with-gpu.md

     In the example, the IP address is `99.166.240.100`.

-1. Download and install the client for accessing remote desktops.
-The choice of client depends on the subsystem:
+1. Download and install the client for accessing remote desktops: [Cloud Desktop Client](/en/computing/cloud-desktops/service-management/assets/Cloud_Desktop_user_guide_v_1_0.pdf "download").

-   - [Termidesk](/en/computing/cloud-desktops/service-management/assets/Termidesk_user_guide_v_1_0.pdf "download") — if you selected the Termidesk subsystem.
-   - [Cloud Desktop Client](/en/computing/cloud-desktops/service-management/assets/Cloud_Desktop_user_guide_v_1_0.pdf "download") — if you selected the VK subsystem.

 1. Connect to the pools: